 "We inspire, educate and outfit for a lifetime of outdoor adventure and stewardship."

 The purpose of this audit will be to first give you an introduction to REI and how it came to be what it is today.
 I will then discuss the general marketing mix of REI’s Product, Price, Place and Promotion and how REI is different and unique in each topic.
 Using an Environmental analysis I will evaluate topics such as how REI applies itself to the social environment with its interests in green technology and fund raising as well as their demographic.
-The audit will then look at REI and how it is ran as a business using the SWOT analysis to identify REI’s strengths, weaknesses, opportunities and threats.
+The audit will then look at REI and how it is ran as a business using the SWOT analysis to identify REI’s strengths, weaknesses, opportunities, and threats.

-Using these tools will help give a little insight into how REI became a successful co-op outdoor gear retailer and also what REI can improve to make itself a better retailer.
+Using these tools will help give a little insight into how REI became a successful co-op outdoor gear retailer and what REI can improve to make itself a better retailer.

 Company information